Listen to This Article

 Because of this, we’re in the middle of what could be called a “counter-corporate” movement in packaging design.

-Bland stock images, generic taglines, and any other overly manufactured styles are out.
+Bland stock images, generic taglines, and other overly manufactured styles serve little purpose in the design of food packaging.
 Instead, consumers prefer brands that express themselves; they prefer charming, opinionated, and quirky brands that are transparent on the shelf.

 This means brands must avoid dedicating packaging space to self-serving corporate claims, obvious calls-to-action, and shopworn promises that consumers hear from every company.
 They must approach the packaging design process with a human mindset and ensure the packaging connects with shoppers on a deeper level.